Purkinje fibers: Impulse carrying

 During the ventricular contraction portion of the cardiac cycle, the Purkinje fibers carry the contraction impulse from both the left and right bundle branch to the myocardium of the ventricles.
 This causes the muscle tissue of the ventricles to contract.
 This generates force to eject blood out of the heart, either to the pulmonary circulation from the right ventricle, or to the systemic circulation from the left ventricle.

 Replacement pacemaker

 Purkinje fibers also have the ability of firing at a rate of 20–40 beats per minute if upstream conduction or pacemaking ability is compromised.
 In contrast, the SA node in normal state can fire at 60-100 beats per minute.
 In short, they generate action potentials, but at a slower rate than the sinoatrial node.
 This capability is normally suppressed.
 Thus, they serve as the last resort when other pacemakers fail.
 When a Purkinje fiber does fire, it is called a premature ventricular contraction or PVC, or in other situations can be a ventricular escape.
+The premature ventricular contraction (PVC) is early in the heart beat and the ventricular escape is late.